scalalandio/chimney/DESIGN.md

 > them.

-Flags, since they don't need to extract any data to generate type information, are just "normal" Scala code which prepends flags to flag type representation.
+Flags, since they don't need to extract any data to generate type information, are just "normal" Scala code which prepends flags to the flag type representation.

 ## Derivation implementation